Diphtheria and Homeopathy

 violent prostration and great odor.
 The person sleeps into an aggravation of all

 symptoms.
-Throat swelling is so marked that the patient must sit up to breathe.
+Throat swelling is so marked that the person must sit up to breathe.

 Gangrenous tendency purplish throat.
 Much swelling and infiltration externally,